spheronFdn/supernoderz-guides/gensyn-node.md

 3. Either select Secure or Community Gensyn Node.
 4. Fill in the required fields:
    - **Swarm Pem File**: Upload the Swarm Pem File if you have downloaded before
-   - **Model Config File**: Upload the Model Config File if you want to use custom model configuration
    - **User Data**: Paste the User Data obtained from Step 8
    - **API Key**: Paste the API Key obtained from Step 8
    - **Wandb API Key** (Optional): Paste the Wandb API key from Step 10
    - **Wandb Mode**: Set to "online" if you want to sync logs and training stats to your Wandb dashboard
-   - **Use Big Swarm**: Set Use Big Swarm to "true" based on your gpu configuration
-   - **Param B**: Set Param B to 0.5 or 1.5 if you are deploying on rtx4090 or below GPU configuration.

-**Note:** For Use Big Swarm and Param B, please refer to the [Gensyn Node Documentation](https://github.com/gensyn-ai/rl-swarm?tab=readme-ov-file#requirements) for more information.

 ### Step 12: Select Duration and Deploy
 1. Choose your desired node runtime duration from the available options